 (Public Library: 1904 to 1987)

 Andrew Carnegie provided a grant of $10,000, on December 30, 1901, for construction of a Carnegie Library building facing the town square in Newnan, Georgia.
 A teenager, Charles L. Thompson, from this Georgia town actually sought this library grant directly from Andrew Carnegie!
-Given early in the Carnegie Library grant program, this was one of the first Carnegie Library grants in the state of Georgia and was provided to a town which had not previously had a public library.
+Given early in the Carnegie Library grant program, this was one of the first Carnegie Library grants in the state of Georgia and was provided to a town that had not previously had a public library.
 It is also, likely, the oldest surviving Carnegie Library building in the state.
 The cornerstone for the Library was laid on 1903 August 4.
 The Carnegie Library opened to the public in 1904.

 The building served as a library until 1987 when a new facility was constructed on Hospital Road.
 With its iconic lighted sign that states the ‘City of Homes’ on top of the building, citizens recognize the Carnegie when they drive through historic downtown.